junliang-yu/junliang-yu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hello, this is Junliang Yu (余俊良), a final-year Ph.D. student of Computer Science at The University of Queensland.
+subtitle: Hello, this is Junliang Yu (余俊良), a final-year Ph.D. student of Data Science at The University of Queensland.

 profile:
   align: right